soulofmischief/bind-props/README.md

 ## About

-This module binds each function property of an object to a new context.
+This module recursively binds each function property of an object to a new context.
 This is useful for defining class methods in separate files in order to reduce module size and increase code clarity.

 ## Motivation